“No matter how much I rehearsed, I never felt ready for the stage. Instead, I felt like a deer stumbling into oncoming traffic on a dark road.”

 An out-of-town audition, for example, exerts far more pressure than a casual gig at a local coffee shop.
 Correspondingly, a recording session at a pricey studio comes with higher stakes than a laid-back session at home.
 Unfamiliar or poorly run venues can also increase a performer’s discomfort.

-Added to that, public scrutiny can unsettling some musicians, especially when numerous people hear us perform and then tweet, blog, and otherwise publish their reactions.
+Added to that, public scrutiny can unsettle some musicians, especially when numerous people hear us perform and then tweet, blog, and otherwise publish their reactions.

 Whatever the performance situation, though, when we know how to prepare, we can deliver thrilling, personally satisfying performances.